gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 http://balanced-hangman.herokuapp.com/me> body
 null
 ```
-`GET /me` is still null... this is not useful at all, maybe `GET /me` should return a `405 Method Not Allowed`?
+`GET /me` is still null… this is not useful at all, maybe `GET /me` should return a `405 Method Not Allowed`?
 And so `OPTION /me` must not include it?
 ```
 http://balanced-hangman.herokuapp.com/me> path /users/jCpH07240wlqZHn1Pqw7ckKR218cMWERAPZ1vlU3Mp0=
 http://balanced-hangman.herokuapp.com/users/jCpH07240wlqZHn1Pqw7ckKR218cMWERAPZ1vlU3Mp0=> get